nbeaver/why-linux-is-better/why-linux-is-better.rst

 so my remarks will necessarily touch on these more, but I have tried to include other distributions when possible.

-I will use the term "Linux" to refer to the entire Linux operating system, which the Free Software Foundation calls "GNU/Linux".
+I will use the term "Linux" as shorthand to refer to the entire distribution, including bootloader, kernel, shell, window manager, package manager, etc.
 I will use the term "Windows" to refer to modern versions of Microsoft Windows NT, including Windows XP, Windows Vista, Windows 7, and Windows 8.

 Many of the same arguments in favor of Linux also apply to the BSD family of operating systems (and POSIX-compliant operating systems in general), but unfortunately I am not familiar enough with any of them to comment specifically.

-There are, of course,
-objective reasons to use Windows, but I think most users are already aware of them, regardless of which operating system they use.

 .. contents::